You can install Slurm using using the cm-wlm-setup tool included with BCM.

 If any images are added to the system (namely a new DGX OS image) after this installation.
 This wizard has to be run again in order for the appropriate pyxis/enroot and CMDaemon packages are installed.

-Here is the process to install Slurm:
+You can use the following steps to install Slurm:

 Run cm-wlm-setup.

-Choose Setup (Step By Step) on the WLM operations window and then select OK.
+Choose Setup (Step By Step) on the WLM operations window and then select OK:

-Choose Slurm on the Select Workload Manager screen and then select Ok.
+Choose Slurm on the Select Workload Manager screen and then select Ok:

 Enter WLM cluster name and then select Ok.